reagento/dishka/docs/errors.rst

 Check what are you passing to ``provide`` function.
 Probably that object cannot be instantiated directly.

-Note, that you can provide some type by creating an instance of another one using the form ``provide(YourClass, provides=SomeTypeHint)``
+Note, that you can provide some type by creating an instance of another one using the form ``provide(YourClass, provides=SomeTypeHint)``.

 ImplicitOverrideDetectedError: Detected multiple factories for ...